How do I register for camp?

 Is there a discount for multiple siblings?

 Label, label, label everything with your camper’s first and last name!
 LLYC is not responsible for missing items.
 However, at the close of each camp session, any found items that seem to be of value will be brought to the Kerrville office to return if identifiable.
 All returns will be made as soon as possible and mailed to the home address via U.S. First-Class Mail.
 All postage will be prepaid, but we ask that the postage be reimbursed for return of lost and found items.
 Lost and found items will only be held for two weeks, so check your camper’s bag before leaving camp.
 All unclaimed items will be donated to a local charity.

 Can a camper be in the same cabin as his/her friend?

 What time is drop off/pick up?
 Are there any Closing Day activities

 Campers are assigned to cabins by grade.
 A roommate request for another registered camper may be made through your account, but it will need to be accepted by the camper being requested.
 We cannot guarantee all requests, but we will do our best to honor them.
 Only one request per camper, please.

 What is the quality of your summer staff?

 What if a camper isn’t a good swimmer?

 We take great pride and care in the selection of each member of our staff.
-Our staff members have the highest integrity, personal and spiritual maturity, and an enthusiasm for life and working with young people.
+We work hard to hire folks with the highest integrity, personal and spiritual maturity, and an enthusiasm for life and working with young people.
 Each staff member is personally interviewed, reference-checked, and background-checked before they step foot on our property.
 Once here, they receive 40-80 hours of intensive job-specific training.
+Please visit our Health and Safety page for more information about our summer staff hiring and training practices.

 What if a camper gets homesick?